q1xuanx/archive_code/README.md

-file just for archive my code :D
+i create this file to storage my code to support my study ! :D